SE-ML/se-ml.github.io/_best_practices/01-discriminatory_attributes.md

 image: #
 photocredit: #

-intent: Short statement of the purpose of the practice #
+intent: Avoid building discriminatory practices into your ML application. #
 motivation: Description of the importance of using this practice #
 applicability: The context where the practice applies #
 related: Other related practices #